 The Air Liquide Modular Helium Purifier is fully customizable and provides a comprehensive solution with the ability to remove CO2, CH4, H2S, N2, Ar, O2, H2 and moisture, producing purified helium for the customer.
 The core of the solution typically includes multiple membrane stages combined with PSA technology.

-In a natural gas feed stream consisting of methane and other hydrocarbons (CH4), nitrogen (N2), and helium (He), helium’s very simple atomic structure allows it to selectively permeate and enrich in concentration much faster than the other components.
+Air Liquide membranes are based on hollow fiber technology for the recovery of helium from natural gas or nitrogen rich gases.
+Hollow fiber membranes provide the most efficient means of selectively separating gases due to the high surface area available for gas permeation per unit volume.
+In a raw gas feed stream typically consisting of methane and other hydrocarbons, nitrogen, other impurities and helium, helium’s very simple atomic structure allows it to selectively permeate and enrich in concentration much faster than the other components.
 When a natural gas stream containing helium is fed at pressure to a hollow fiber membrane, helium is selectively concentrated in the permeate stream, leaving a helium-depleted methane-rich stream as the residue stream.
-The helium-enriched permeate stream can then be compressed, re-injected for storage, or further purified in a downstream pressure swing adsorption (PSA).

 Pressure Swing Adsorption (PSA) technology consists of multiple vessels, each packed with adsorbent beds that perform a different function.
 In the first step, almost all components except helium are removed from the stream, producing a high purity helium product which is then further purified in multiple steps by changing the pressure of the adsorbent bed.
 Many additional steps can be integrated as needed such as compression, water removal, hydrocarbons removal, hydrogen sulfide (H2S) removal and hydrogen removal in order to achieve the desired purification.